 Training and support for care coordination organizations

-We provide online and in-person training and technical assistance to care coordination organizations statewide.
+We provide online training and technical assistance to care coordination organizations statewide.
 Additionally, Care Coordinators who will provide Health Home services are required to take a two-day training developed by the Washington Health Care Authority (HCA) and Department of Social and Health Services (DSHS).
-Several of these standardized trainings are offered across the state throughout 2013.
+These standardized trainings are offered across the state.
 Sign up now as sessions fill up quickly!

 We partner with WSHA to provide training for comprehensive transitional care and follow-up